 Practices regarding the collection, use, storage, transmission and security of personal information by companies operating over the internet and mobile platforms have recently come under increased public scrutiny.
 As China's internet industry continues to evolve, we believe that it is likely that the PRC government will strengthen the supervision and regulation on data privacy on the internet.
 We may become subject to new laws and regulations applying to the solicitation, collection, processing or use of personal or consumer information that could affect how we store, process and share data with our customers.
 We generally comply with industry standards and are subject to the terms of our own privacy policies.
 Compliance with any additional laws could be expensive and may place restrictions on the conduct of our business and the manner in which we interact with our customers.
-Any failure to comply with applicable regulations could also result in regulatory enforcement actions against us, subject us to significant penalties and negative publicity, require us to change our business practices, increase our operating costs and ultimately cause an adverse effect on our business.
+Any failure to comply with applicable regulations could also result in regulatory enforcement actions against us, subject us to negative publicity and significant penalties, including administrative warnings, confiscation of illegal gains, a fine between one to ten times of the illegal gains, suspension of relevant businesses, close-down of website or revocation of relevant business permits or business licenses where the circumstances are serious, require us to change our business practices, increase our operating costs and ultimately cause an adverse effect on our business.

-Pursuant to the General Rules of the Civil Law of the PRC which was promulgated in March 2017 and came into effect in October 2017 and the Cyber Security Law of the PRC, which was promulgated in November 2016 and became effective in June 2017, any organizations and individuals who require personal information of others should not illegally collect, use or disclose it.
-Furthermore, network operators are not allowed to collect personal information which is irrelevant to the services they provide or to collect or use personal information in violation of laws, regulations and mutual agreements.
+Pursuant to the General Rules of the Civil Law of the PRC, which was promulgated in March 2017 and came into effect in October 2017, the Cyber Security Law of the PRC, which was promulgated in November 2016 and became effective in June 2017, and the E-commerce Law of the PRC, which was promulgated in August 2018 and became effective in January 2019, network operators should, in the course of collecting and using personal information, follow the principles of legitimacy, properness and necessity, disclose their rules with respect to data collection and usage, and clearly indicate the purposes, means and scope of collecting and using information.
+Network operators are not allowed to collect personal information which is irrelevant to the services they provide or to collect or use personal information in violation of laws, regulations and mutual agreements.
+In addition, network operators should not divulge, tamper with or damage the personal information they have collected, and should not provide the collected personal information to others without the consent of the data subject.
+Also, network operators should adopt technical measures and other necessary measures to ensure the security of the personal information they have collected and prevent such information from being divulged, damaged or lost.
+If personal information has been or may be divulged, damaged or lost, it is necessary to take remedial measures immediately, inform users promptly and report the same to the relevant competent governmental authorities.
 See "Item 4.
 Information on the Company-B. Business Overview-PRC Regulation-Regulations on Internet Privacy."